Pro-Mark Neil Peart Signature drumstick review: Rush's Shira Kashi Oak signature, decoded

 Reviewed by the Change Your Strings editorial team ·

 The Pro-Mark Neil Peart Signature drumstick (model PW747W) is a Shira Kashi Japanese Oak signature stick designed with Rush's Neil Peart.
-16-1/4 inch length, 0.580 inch diameter, long taper, oval wood tip, natural lacquer finish.
+16-1/4 inch length, 0.551 inch diameter (ProMark's classic 747 shape), oval wood tip, natural lacquer finish.
 Shira Kashi Oak is denser and more durable than American hickory, the wood Peart specifically chose for his stage stick to match Rush's hard-hitting prog-rock arrangements.
-Sits feel-wise heavier than a 5B due to the denser wood, slightly extended length for stage reach across his multi-tier kit.
+The dense oak gives it a heavier feel than the 5A-family diameter implies, with slightly extended length for stage reach across his multi-tier kit.
 The defining Peart-era touring stick from the 1990s through his 2015 retirement.

 What it is, in one paragraph